golang/website/go.dev/content/solutions/devops/index.md

 modern cloud environment are themselves written in Go—including Docker, Etcd, Istio, Kubernetes, Prometheus, Terraform, and many others.

-DevOps/SRE teams write software ranging from small one-time scripts, to command-line interfaces (CLI), to complex automation and services, and Go's feature set has benefits for every situation.
+DevOps/SRE teams write software ranging from small scripts, to command-line interfaces (CLI), to complex automation and services, and Go's feature set has benefits for every situation.

-**For small scripts:** Go's fast build times and automatic formatter ([gofmt](https://golang.org/cmd/gofmt/)) enable rapid iteration.
+**For small scripts:** Go's fast build and startup times.
 Go’s extensive standard library—including packages for common needs like HTTP, file I/O, time, regular expressions, exec, and JSON/CSV formats—lets DevOps/SREs get right into their business logic.
 Plus, Go's static type system and explicit error handling make even small scripts more robust.

 **For CLIs:** every site reliability engineer has written “one-time use” scripts that turned into CLIs used by dozens of other engineers every day.
 And small deployment automation scripts turn into rollout management services.
 With Go, DevOps/SREs are in a great position to be successful when software scope inevitably creeps.
+Starting with Go puts you in a great position to be successful when that happens.

 **For larger applications:** Go's garbage collector means DevOps/SRE teams don't have to worry about memory management.
 And Go’s automatic documentation generator ([godoc](https://godoc.org/golang.org/x/tools/cmd/godoc)) makes code self-documenting.

-Every SRE has written software that ended up growing in scope: "one time use" scripts turn into CLIs that are used every day by dozens of engineers, and small deployment automation scripts turn into rollout management services.
-Starting with Go puts you in a great position to be successful when that happens.

 ## Key solutions